shakelang/Specification/specification/bytecode/storage-format.md

 The index of the UTF8 constant that contains the type of the method.

-### Method Access Flags
+### Method Flags

-The access flags of the method.
-The access flags are used to identify the visibility of the method.
+The flags of the method.
+The flags are used to identify the visibility of the method.

-We can write the access flags in binary to understand them better.
-We have 16 bits for the access flags.
+We can write the flags in binary to understand them better.
+We have 16 bits for the flags.
-So we can store 16 booleans in the access flags.
+So we can store 16 booleans in the flags.

 ```txt
 0000 0000 0000 0000
 ```

-Here we have a list of all access flags:
+Here we have a list of all flags:

 | Flag # | Hex Value | Binary Value        | Name           | Description                |
 | ------ | --------- | ------------------- | -------------- | -------------------------- |